effekseer/EffekseerForUnity/Help/Contents_en/top.md

 ## Known issues {#issues}
 - Even on supported platforms, effect graphics are not rendered correctly in Graphics API which is not supported.<br>Please check the table of "Supported Platform".
+- In the Forward renderer of DirectX 11, only the GameView on the Editor, the front and back of the 3D model are reversed.
+Please change the Culling setting on Effekseer.

 ## Todo {#todo}
 - Support some new Graphics API (Metal, Vulkan)